nilium/opengl-core/README.md

 Installation
 ------------

+### From RubyGems.org

+    $ gem install opengl-core

+And in your script:

+    require 'opengl-core'

+Job done, have fun.
+If you're a bad person and don't install your gems per user, you may need to throw a `sudo` in there.

+### From Source

-Installation is a tiny bit involved, mostly because you have to generate the OpenGL bindings before using them.
+Installing from source is a bit involved just because you need to generate the OpenGL bindings before using them.
 To do this, simply clone the repository and navigate to its root directory in a terminal.
 Once there, run `gen_from_xml.rb`: